 I’m coming to you now as an ambassador one such perspective — we call ourselves the

-To my incredible surprise, Doctor Gupta not only responded via DM but added me to the short list of people he follows on Twitter.
+To my incredible surprise, Dr. Gupta not only responded via DM but added me to the short list of people he follows on Twitter.
 He asked if we could have a phone call, so we did, and it went really well from my perspective.
-Doctor Gupta shared how much he cares about accurately representing patients the way they want to be represented, making it clear that he learned to use person-first language (”person with diabetes”, as opposed to “identity-first language” which would be “diabetic person”) for instance early in his career when covering diabetes.
-But he then did something I’ve honestly never seen — he reflected for a moment and said that he understood why Autism may not be the same kind of thing as diabetes, and said that it was possible he needed to be educated on the matter.
+Dr. Gupta shared how much he cares about accurately representing patients the way they want to be represented, making it clear that he learned to use person-first language, or PFL (”person with diabetes”) as opposed to identity-first language, or IFL (“diabetic person”) early in his career when covering diabetes.
+But he then did something I’ve honestly never seen — he reflected for a moment and said that he understood why autism may not be the same kind of thing as diabetes, and said that it was possible he needed to be educated on the matter.

 We talked about PFL vs IFL, about “severe” autism and about how to reason about self-harming behaviors.
 Throughout the entire conversation he listened carefully and asked incisive questions to make sure he was understanding what I was saying.
 He made me feel heard and respected, and I appreciate that.
 I summarize the interaction in

 What the conversation made me realize is that a lot of folks in the media really want to do better but don’t know how.
-They have experts they call when they want a blurb about Autism, and none of those experts are actually Autistic.
-Why would Doctor Gupta listen to me over a distinguished chair of the neurology department at some prestigious university when we disagree?
+They have experts they call when they want a blurb about autism, and none of those experts are actually Autistic.
+Why would Dr. Gupta listen to me over a distinguished chair of the neurology department at some prestigious university when we disagree?

-Fortunately, Doctor Gupta promised he’d look over any links I sent him — so I’m drafting this essay partly as a way to provide feedback to Doctor Gupta, but more broadly as a way to help people in the Media understand when they’re being harmful or offensive in the way they talk about us.
+Fortunately, Dr. Gupta promised he’d look over any links I sent him — so I’m drafting this essay partly as a way to provide feedback to him.
+More broadly, I hope this piece helps people in the media understand when they’re being harmful or offensive in the way they talk about us.